operaads/docs/docs/ofs/mediation/README.md

 }
 ```

-Add the following dependencies to your app's `build.gradle` or `build.gradle.kts` file:
+For the versions of TopOn SDK before **6.5.12**, add the following dependencies to your app's `build.gradle` or `build.gradle.kts` file:

 ```
 dependencies {